yoonmoonsick/HOTS/README.md

 ### Passive: Permanent Cloak
 When you heal another creature, it gains resistance against Bludgeoning, Piercing, and Slashing damage dealt by weapon attacks.
 ### Q: Cleave
+Swing your weapon, damaging all enemies around you.
 ### W: Singularity Spike
 Flings a Singularity Spike that sticks to the first enemy hit.
 ### E: Blink